 Must sign the Transaction Author Agreement.

-Contributors

-A Contributors License Agreement (CLA) is not required to participation in Committees within the Technical Project.

 Governing Board

-The Governing Board shall be referred to as the “Board of Directors”.

-The Governing Board voting members shall consist of no less than seven (7) and no more than fifteen (15) persons, composed of:

-one representative appointed by each Governing Member;

-the chair of the technical steering committee of the Technical Project (the “TSC”), or, in the absence of a chair and with the approval of the Governing Board, any active contributor to the Technical Project so designated by the TSC for an annual term (such chair or designee the “TSC Representative”); The TSC Representative may not participate in any vote on any matter before the Governing Board.
+The Governing Board will be composed of one representative appointed by each Governing Member.
+The chair of the technical steering committee of the Technical Project (the “TSC”), or, in the absence of a chair and with the approval of the Governing Board, any active contributor to the Technical Project so designated by the TSC for an annual term (such chair or designee the “TSC Representative”), will be invited to attend meetings of the Governing Board in a non-voting capacity.

+The maximum number of members of the Governing Board will be fifteen (15) (the “Governing Board Cap”).
+The Governing Board may change the Governing Board Cap by vote of the Governing Board.
+In the event that the number of members of the Governing Board equals the Governing Board Cap, the Directed Fund will maintain a waitlist of Operational Members interested in becoming Governing Members with waitlist order being determined by the order of an Operational Member submitting a request to become a Governing Member.

+The Directed Fund does not intent to start operations with less than seven (7) Governing Board members.

 Only one Member that is part of a group of Related Companies (as defined in Section 6) may appoint, or nominate for a membership class election, a representative on the Governing Board.
 No single Member, company or set of Related Companies will be entitled to: (i) appoint or nominate for Membership class election more than one representative for the Governing Board, or (ii) have more than two representatives on the Governing Board.

 Please note that it will be acceptable for one Member to appoint or nominate a representative to the Governing Board and have another of its employees, or an employee of one of its Related Companies, serve as the TSC Representative on the Governing Board.